eelcocramer/node-bluetooth-serial-port/README.md

 ## Pre-request on Windows

 * Needs Visual Studio (Visual C++) and its command line tools installed.
-* Needs Python 2.x installed and accessible form the command line path.
+* Needs Python 2.x installed and accessible from the command line path.

 ## Install